Someone like You (Adele song)

-An accompanying music video for the song was directed by Jake Nava and filmed in Paris, France.
-The video showed Adele walking alone through the streets with a sad look on her face.
+The song's music video was directed by Jake Nava and filmed in Paris, France, showing Adele walking alone through the streets.
 Critics praised the video for being simple and perfect for the sound of the song.
-Adele performed the song on several award functions and television shows including the 31st Brit Awards, 2011 MTV Video Music Awards, Jimmy Kimmel Live!, The Ellen DeGeneres Show, and it was played on the ABC show Grey's Anatomy.
+As of September 2025, the video has 2.3 billion views on YouTube.
 She added "Someone Like You" to the set list of her second tour Adele Live.
-Live performances of the song were heavily praised by music critics and fans.
 The song has been covered by various artists, including the cast of the series Glee.
+The official music video was uploaded to YouTube on 30 September 2011.

-In a 2012 list voted for by the public in conjunction with the Official Charts Company's 60th anniversary, "Someone like You" was voted the third-most favourite number-one single of the last 60 years in the UK, with Michael Jackson's "Billie Jean" voted number two and Queen's "Bohemian Rhapsody" as number one.
-"Someone like You" is the 36th-best-selling single in the history of the UK Singles Chart.
+In 2012, "Someone like You" was voted the third-favourite number-one single of the last 60 years in the UK.
 "Someone like You" appeared on many year-end lists about the best songs of 2011, and was the inaugural recipient of the Grammy Award for Best Pop Solo Performance, at the 54th ceremony in 2012.
-The Song also received a nomination for the Brit Award for British Single at the 32nd ceremony and also several other nominations.
+The song also received a nomination for the Brit Award for British Single at the 32nd ceremony and also several other nominations.
+As of 2015, "Someone like You" is the fourth best-selling single of the 21st century and is the 36th-best-selling single in the history of the UK Singles Chart.
+"Someone Like You" has also been crowned as the UK's most popular karaoke selection for 2011 and 2012.